From our canal boat hire bases at Bath and Monkton Combe you can enjoy a canal boat holiday on the Kennet & Avon Canal

 Celebrate a special occasion with a day afloat on your local waterway

-Bookings manager, Emma Lovell, highlights Anglo Welsh’s Top 6 day boat destinations for 2021.
+Our bookings manager, Emma Lovell, highlights Anglo Welsh’s Top 6 day boat destinations for a celebration.

 Whether you are celebrating a special occasion, like Mother’s Day or a birthday, or just looking for a different day out in your local area, our day boats offer the chance to enjoy a relaxing day afloat on your local waterway.